Jeremy McGovern: AFL career

 In 2016, after a career-best season, McGovern was named as a defender in the 2016 All-Australian team.
 He was the first Eagles key defender to make the team since Darren Glass in 2011.
 McGovern set a new overall record for the most contested intercept marks in a season, and recorded the equal-most marks from opposition kicks in 2016 (alongside Easton Wood).

 In July 2018, McGovern signed a five-year contract extension with West Coast reportedly worth $5 million.
 Many clubs were interested in recruiting him, including Fremantle, St Kilda and Sydney.
 In the West Coast game against Port Adelaide on Saturday 11 August 2018, McGovern kicked a goal after the siren to win the game for the West Coast Eagles.

 In Round 23, 2018, McGovern broke the record for most intercept marks in a season by taking his 77th of 2018.
 The record was previously held by Easton Wood of the Western Bulldogs at 76 and was set in 2015.

+2024 would be a successful season for McGovern as he achieved his fifth All Australian selection, his first in five years, and his first ever John Worsfold Medal as the West Coast Eagles Best & Fairest for season 2024.

+After sustaining a concussion in West Coast's Round 8, 2025 game against Melbourne, McGovern consulted an AFL Concussion Panel.
+The panel recommended his retirement, which he and the Eagles announced on 20 June 2025.